gcb2018/carlobloks2/content/resume.md

 I truly own the topic/product/journey end-2-end.
 It starts with knowing the relevant data and checking the dashboards/data daily.
 All the way to knowing all customer journeys and making sure we build & improve (e.g. with A/B-testing, UX Research) incrementally and monitoring the production assets.

 I also like to describe myself as a Technical PO as I am used to diving into the different tools myself.
-For instance, in case of an incident I will be opening up the monitoring & logging tools to see how we can solve the incident for the users.
-On the other hand I feel it's truly necessary for a PO to understand the tools the experts in the team work with to make sure I understand the possibilities and limitations.
+I know my way around all the tools/services used by the team and don't shy away from diving in myself if it helps the team.
+For instance, in case of an incident I have no issues in opening up the monitoring & logging tools to see how we can solve the incident for the users.
+I feel it's truly necessary for a PO to understand the tools the experts in the team work with to make sure I understand the possibilities and limitations.

 ### At my current assignment

 Currently I am booked by Omron Healthcare.
-Without diving too deep into the details I am supporting Omron as a Product Owner in the further development and automation of their multi-country platform in SFCC/SFSC/SFMC as well as their omnichannel order management platform.
+Without diving too deep into the details: I am supporting Omron as a Product Owner in the further development and automation of their multi-country platform in SFCC/SFSC/SFMC as well as their omnichannel order management platform.
 Furthermore, I am fully involved in the automated E2E-tests setup as well as managing the Roadmap for the next 1-2 Qs to make sure the team works on the topics that deliver the most value to both users & business.

 ### At my last assignment

 Together with the experts in my team we have shaped the digital landscape of all operating entities within Allianz Direct.
-We have developed brand new digital experiences with the latest technologies and insights.
+We have developed brand new harmonized digital experiences with the latest technologies and insights that are being used by countries like NL/DE/IT/ES.

 I was responsible for building and improving the website and the sales-funnels, including the external integrations.

-From the website UX to the brand voice.
+From the website UX/UI to the brand voice.
 From all documents to the omni-channel customer communication.
 From tracking & analytics to the DMP and Experience Manager.
-We implemented and optimized the entire Adobe suite and enable the countries in achieving their goals.
+We implemented and optimized the entire Adobe suite to enable the 4 countries countries in achieving their goals.

-As you can see quite a broad set of topics 🚀

 ---